-By the end of the 1930s, Merman's name on a marquee guaranteed strong ticket sales, so every major producer and composer was vying for a chance to work with her.
+By the end of the 1930s, Merman's name on a New York theatre marquee guaranteed strong ticket sales, so every major producer and composer was vying for a chance to work with her.
 She closed out the decade with another Cole Porter hit, DuBarry was a Lady (1939 - 408).
 Co-star Bert Lahr played a washroom attendant in love with a singing star (Merman).
 Knocked out by a drugged cocktail, Lahr dreams that he is Louis XV, chasing mistress Madame DuBarry (also played by Merman) around Versailles.
 Merman and Lahr stopped the show with the bawdy "But in the Morning, No" and the popular hit "Friendship."
 Although the chronically insecure Lahr was somewhat intimidated by Merman's strength, they made an effective team on stage.

 Bert's Lahr offered his son this frank assessment of what it was like to work with Merman